-All IEEE groups engaging external partners in their Web projects are responsible for educating the partner/vendor on IEEE Web requirements.
-Additionally, the master services agreement which must be signed by all external partners working with IEEE must include the statement below.
+All IEEE groups engaging external partners in their digital projects are responsible for educating the partner/vendor on IEEE digital requirements.
+Additionally, the master services agreement, which must be signed by all external partners working with IEEE, must include the statement below.

-All IEEE-branded, end-user facing, materials (including, but not limited to, Web sites, print collateral, and promotional items such as pens and shirts) for IEEE publications, products, services, conferences, and the like must adhere to the guidelines established in the IEEE Visual Identity Guidelines.
-Additionally, all IEEE Web properties must comply with the IEEE Web Style Guide (this document).
+All IEEE-branded, end-user facing materials (including, but not limited to, digital sites, print collateral, and promotional items such as pens and shirts) for IEEE publications, products, services, conferences, and the like must adhere to the guidelines established in the IEEE Visual Identity Guidelines (PDF, 5 MB).
+Additionally, all IEEE digital properties must comply with the IEEE Digital Style Guide.
 These guidelines were created to present a stronger, more consistent, unified visual presentation of the IEEE brand.